giuspeppe9908/Python-PatternMatching/README.md

 Then clicking on "Find Pattern" it will search automatically and it will notice you about which pattern is/are found!
 # WARNING!!!!
 Make sure you have already installed tkinter
-You can watch an example into images folder fo this repo!
+You can watch an example into images folder for this repo!
 # ENJOY
 Enjoy the game :)